robertguss/ai_news_agent_cli/docs/spec_v2.md

 #### **`ai-news fetch`**

 * **Purpose**: Fetches new content from all sources, processes it, and saves it to the database.
+* **Parameters**:
+    * `-n, --limit <number>`: Maximum number of articles to fetch per source (default: 5, 0 = unlimited)
 * **Behavior**:
     1. Iterates through the configured sources.
-    2. For each source, it retrieves the latest content, checking the `url` against the database to avoid re-processing.
+    2. For each source, it retrieves the latest content, sorting by publish date (newest first) and applying the article limit.
+    3. Checks the `url` against the database to avoid re-processing existing articles.
-    3. For each new item, it calls the Cloud AI API to perform all processing tasks.
+    4. For each new item, it calls the Cloud AI API to perform all processing tasks.
-    4. It runs a deduplication check against recent entries to identify story clusters.
+    5. It runs a deduplication check against recent entries to identify story clusters.
-    5. Saves the fully processed data to the SQLite database with a default `status` of `unread`.
+    6. Saves the fully processed data to the SQLite database with a default `status` of `unread`.
-    6. The command should output a status message, e.g., "Fetch complete.
-Added 12 new items."
+    7. The command should output a status message, e.g., "Fetch complete.
+Added 12 new items from 3 sources."

 #### **`ai-news view`**